This is the definitive guide to planning a wedding in St. John, Virgin Islands in 2018.

 Chapter 2.
 Restaurants for a Party or Reception

 Chapter 3.
 Accommodations

 Chapter 4.
-Getting the Marriage License
+Getting the Virgin Islands Marriage License

 Chapter 5.
-Things to Do
+Things to Do in St. John

 Most of St. John is a National Park.
 And most of the beaches on the island fall within the National Park’s boundaries.
 That means the beaches are maintained and pristine.
 It also means they are extremely well monitored and regulated by the park.
 So don’t plan on bringing a 6-piece band, speaker system, a circus tent and a circus monkey…oh, and they frown on digging for turtle eggs.